Monsoft-Solutions/ai-chatbot/docs/new-tech-stack-express/05-third-party-api-access.md

 ## Overview

-This document outlines how third-party clients can integrate with the AI Chatbot API.
+This document outlines how third-party clients can integrate with the VernisAI API.
 The API is built using tRPC with OpenAPI support, providing both type-safe TypeScript access and standard REST endpoints for any programming language.

 ## API Architecture

-The AI Chatbot API follows a modern, secure architecture:
+The VernisAI API follows a modern, secure architecture:

 ```
 ┌────────────────────┐